 I’m a storyteller and a people weaver.
 I am the host of a podcast called Let’s Find Out, helping Edmontonians answer questions about local history.
+I also work as Podcasting Coordinator and Grant Writer/Fund Developer at CJSR, Edmonton’s campus and community radio station.

 Born and raised in Edmonton, I love telling stories about this place through podcasts, radio, writing, public speaking, and illustration.